Only Girl (In the World): Composition

-"Only Girl (In the World)" is a Eurodance and dance-pop song.
+"Only Girl (In the World)" is a dance-pop, Eurodance and "rave" R&B song.
 The sheet music for the song shows two to three sharps in common time with a suggested tempo of "moderately fast."
 Its instrumentation includes synthesizers, a "heavy whipping bass" and a "strobing" electro beat.
 Brad Wete of Entertainment Weekly described the song as a "stronger, sexier" version of her 2007 single, "Don't Stop the Music".

 Rihanna's voice spans one-and-a-half octaves in "Only Girl (In the World)", from F♯_{3} to C♯_{5}, and her vocal has a "silky", "seductive" tone.
 In the song's lyrics Rihanna yearns for her lover's attention, which makes her feel like the only girl in the world.
 The singer "pours her heart out" in the chorus: "Want you to make me feel like I'm the only girl in the world/ Like I'm the only one that you'll ever love/ Like I'm the only one who knows your heart/ Only girl in the world."
 According to Digital Spy writer Nick Levine, the chorus "thumps like a rabbit having an epileptic fit."
 Rihanna sings suggestively, "Baby, I'll tell you all my secrets that I'm keepin'/ You can come inside/ And when you enter, you ain't leavin'/ Be my prisoner for the night."
 Fraser McAlpine of the BBC compared the song's message to that of the German fairy tale "Rapunzel"; Rihanna is not willing to throw her hair out of the castle for just any man to come and satisfy her, "particularly not someone who isn't prepared to make the climb up to her scarily high window."